 “Starman”, “Ziggy Stardust”, “Lady Stardust”.
 “The Prettiest Star”, “Shining Star”, “New Killer Star”, Superstar.
 “The Stars Are Out Tonight”.
 “Star”.
 Evidently there’s something of a trend here, and with good reason – the word “star” itself represents the point of intersection between Bowie’s childlike fascination with the cosmos and his material interest in the experience of celebrity.
 Many of his songs hinge on that central pun.
 One way or another, Bowie always sang of stars, and however much we may try not to think about it, we all know what stars orbit.
 This album is the fate of Bowie’s entire galaxy; the black hole into which his cosmic opus spirals and collapses.

 However, the video challenges – or at least complicates – the “black hole” reading.
 Its cosmic visual focus is rather a solar eclipse, hanging lazily in the sky as the alien girl crosses her strange landscape to acquire the skull of Major Tom.
 (She’s unsurprised, implying this is ritual rather than happenstance.
-The skull is encrusted with jewels, suggesting either previous worship or that the astronaut underwent some very peculiar biological changes on the trip here from Earth.
+The skull is encrusted with jewels, which suggests either previous worship or that the astronaut underwent some very peculiar biological changes on the trip here from Earth.
 The nature of his journeys, and how long Major Tom survived, is a matter of conjecture.
-Flash Gordon pulp adventure and David Bowman existential transfiguration seem equally appropriate – Bowie did love 2001, for all the cheese of his initial response to it.)
-The eclipse is static, unmoving, so perhaps we’re to assume that this is a dying world whose moon has ceased to orbit, a cosmic dead end.
+Flash Gordon pulp adventure and David Bowman existential transfiguration seem equally appropriate – Bowie did love 2001, for all the cheese of his initial response to it.
+Thankfully “Blackstar” rules out the lamest interpretation, favoured by Peter Schilling, that the end of “Space Oddity” represents Major Tom crash-landing back on Earth.)
+The eclipse is static, unmoving, as if this is a dying world whose moon has ground to a halt in its orbit, a cosmic dead end.
 Eclipses are another rich symbolic mine (or mine field); the union of opposites, the eaten sun.
 Perhaps Bowie really has just contrived another shield to conceal his meaning.
 But what if there’s a way to bridge these symbols?